votchallenge/website/contents/vot2019/participation.md

  * VOT-RGBT2019 addresses short-term, causal, model-free trackers, i.e., the same kind of trackers as the VOT-ST2019 subchallenge.
  * The trackers work with a 4-channel input composed of RGB+thermal channels.
  * A completely new dataset has been constructed for this subchallenge.
+ * The nature of RGB+T acquisition is such that the RGB and T channels are temporally fairly well synchronized for the most part, but in some frames the RGB and T modality will go out of sync.
+This results in slight misalignment between the target location in RGB and T channels.
+The ground truth is specified in the T-channel since this is the primary modality and the RGB channels are considered as an auxiliary modality.
+Thus the trackers are required to address the de-synchronization issue and output the target location as specified in the primary modality (T channel).

 ### VOT 2019 RGB and depth subchallenge